 Performance: Because the Fund has only recently commenced investment operations, no performance information is presented for the Fund at this time.
 In the future, performance information will be presented in this section of the Prospectus.
-Also, shareholder reports containing financial and performance information will be mailed to shareholder semi-annually.
+Also, shareholder reports containing financial and performance information will be mailed to shareholders semi-annually.
 Updated performance information will be available at no cost by visiting www.simplify.us or by calling 1 (855) 772-8488.

-Investment Adviser: Simplify Asset Management Inc.
+Investment Adviser: Simplify Asset Management Inc. ("SAMI").

-Portfolio Managers: Paul Kim, Chief Executive Officer of the adviser, and David Berns, Chief Investment Officer of the Adviser have each served the Fund as a portfolio manager since it commenced operations in August 2020.
-Mr. Kim and Mr. Berns are jointly and primarily responsible for the management of the Fund.
+Portfolio Managers: Paul Kim, Chief Executive Officer of SAMI and David Berns, Chief Investment Officer of SAMI, serve as portfolio managers of the Fund.
+Mr. Kim and Mr. Berns have each served the Fund as a portfolio manager since it commenced operations and are jointly and primarily responsible for the management of the Fund.

 Purchase and Sale of Fund Shares: The Fund will issue and redeem Shares at NAV only in large blocks of 25,000 Shares (each block of Shares is called a "Creation Unit").
-Creation Units are issued and redeemed primarily in-kind for securities, but may include cash.
+Creation Units are issued and redeemed primarily in-kind for securities but may include cash.
 Individual Shares may only be purchased and sold in secondary market transactions through brokers.
-Except when aggregated in Creation Units in transactions with Authorized Participants, the Shares are not redeemable securities of the Fund.
+Except when aggregated in Creation Units in transactions with Authorized Participants, the Shares are not redeemable securities of the Fund